up42/docs/source/up42-blocks/processing/sharpening.rst

 Block type: ``PROCESSING``

-This block enhances the sharpness of a raster image by applying an `unsharp mask filter algorithm <https://en.wikipedia.org/wiki/Unsharp_masking>`_.
+This block enhances the sharpness of a raster image by applying an `unsharpen mask filter algorithm <https://en.wikipedia.org/wiki/Unsharp_masking>`_.
 It supports three possible sharpening strength options.
 Both the input and output are **GeoTIFF** files.